stephenkjohnston/stephen.codes/src/content/articles/cobol-input-output-basics.md

 ## What we'll be doing?
 In this article, we'll create a simple COBOL program that prompts the user to enter their name and responds with a friendly Hello, {NAME}.
 One of the great things about COBOL is that you don't need to be a nuclear physicist to understand it — its clear, English-like syntax keeps things straightforward.

-To build this program, we'll use two key COBOL statements:
+To build this program, we'll use two key COBOL verbs:

 1. **ACCEPT** – which pauses the program, waiting for the user to type some input and press Enter.
 2. **DISPLAY** – which, as the name suggests, outputs text to the screen for the user to see.

 ## You just have to ACCEPT it!
-The ACCEPT statement is a bit like the Batphone in the world of COBOL.
+The ACCEPT verb is a bit like the Batphone in the world of COBOL.
 When it "rings," the program — our very own Bruce Wayne—drops everything, perks up, and listens intently to what the user has to say.
 It's followed by a reference to a variable, like `USER-NAME`, where the entered data gets stored.
 Think of it as an automated version of this:

 ```cobol